Enabling and Analyzing How to Efficiently Extract Information from Hybrid Long Documents with LLMs: Prepared Work

+Despite LLMs vastly improving sequence length handling compared to traditional models like text-davinci-003, which can process 4,097 tokens, HLDs often contain even more tokens.
+To address this challenge, we employ this module to split documents into segments that LLMs can handle. \autoref{fig:framework} demonstrates this module's three steps: Serialization, Split, and Merge.

-\item \textbf{Serialization:} Serialize tables into text.
-In financial report data, the majority of the information is concentrated within tables.
-However, LLMs are primarily text-based models, so we need a method to serialize tables into text.
-We compared various serialization methods, such as PLAIN, CSV, XML, and HTML, and found that PLAIN serialization is the most effective for our task.
-This method uses spaces to separate different cells and newline characters to separate different rows, providing a simple yet efficient representation of table data.
-After serialization, tables are treated like regular paragraphs in the document, allowing LLMs to seamlessly process both paragraph and table elements.
+\textbf{Serialization:} Serialize tables into text.
+In hybrid documents, most information is found within tables.
+However, LLMs are designed for processing text, so we need a method to convert tables into a textual format.
+After comparing various methods (as discussed in \autoref{subsec: Analysis of Table Serialization Formats}), we discover that the \textit{PLAIN} serialization method, which separates cells with spaces and rows with newline characters, provides a simple yet effective way to represent table data in financial reports.

-\item \textbf{Split:} Split too long elements.
-In financial reports and other lengthy documents, there may be exceptionally long elements, such as large tables and extensive paragraphs, which exceed the processing capacity of LLMs.
-To enable LLMs to handle such elements and avoid information loss, we need to split them.
-We first determine the element length limit based on the LLM's maximum sequence length.
-For example, text-davinci-003 is constrained to 4k tokens, so we set the element length to 2k.
-We then split the overlength paragraphs and tables into smaller sub-elements: for paragraphs with tokens exceeding the limit, we split them into several sub-paragraphs with lengths smaller than the limit, without overlapping.
-For tables with lengths exceeding the limit, we fix the table header as the first row and divide the remaining rows into several sub-tables, each of which is concatenated with the header.
-The divided paragraphs and tables replace the original overlength elements.
+\textbf{Split:} Split long elements.
+In HLDs, there may be exceptionally long elements, such as large tables and extensive paragraphs, which far exceed the processing capacity of LLMs.
+To enable LLMs to handle these elements and avoid information loss, we easily divide the overlong paragraphs and tables into small sub-elements based on the LLM's maximum sequence length.

-\item \textbf{Merge:} Merge adjacent elements.
-Although some elements are very long, most elements have a small token count (tens of tokens).
-Moreover, adjacent elements may have semantic relationships.
-To ensure the integrity of semantic information, we concatenate the elements in the order they appear in the document.
-We first determine the segment size.
-We then employ a greedy approach to concatenate elements into segments: as long as the segment's length does not exceed the limit, we add the next element to the segment. \end{itemize}
+\textbf{Merge:} Merge adjacent elements as segments.
+The primary reason for merging is to maintain semantic relationships between adjacent elements.
+Most elements have a small token count (tens of tokens), which makes merging feasible.
+To achieve this, we concatenate adjacent small elements until the segment length limit is reached